neoaksa/HPC/1.Random Select/Readme.md

 # Random select k samples from 1-n
-In this project, I utilized two lauguages, python and C, to achieve the task with single and multi-threads respectively.Python with numpy is a very common method to maniuplate data, C is one of the fastest lauagues.
-The result shows the gap between them inculding workload and efficiency.
+In this project, I utilized two languages, python and C, to achieve the task with single and multi-threads respectively.Python with numpy is a very common method to manipulate data, C is one of the fastest language.
+The result shows the gap between them including workload and efficiency.

 ## Algorithm
 *Python*: